abrowne2/StreamFeel/README.md

 * **inject.js**
 : Code injected into stream's page to manipulate twitch chat
 * (Other): default & sentiment.js are trained categorizer models used to load StreamFeel.

-### Technical Challenges Addressed
-* More than I can count with fingers and toes

 ### Technical Jargon (How)